preactjs/preact-www/content/en/tutorial/10-signals.md

 ## Try it!

-Let’s create a counter which gets incremented while the button is clicked using `signal`, which is similar to the state example from fourth chapter.
+Let’s build a simple counter using `signal` that increases each time the button is clicked, and be sure to display the current count (`{count}`).

 <solution>
 	<h4>🎉 Congratulations!</h4>